 One of the most memorable parts of the 1983 film A Christmas Story is the Leg Lamp.
 The Leg Lamp, or as the old man calls it the “Major Award”, was a large tacky lamp that the father in the film won.
 Since its initial release, A Christmas Story has grown a cult following and is frequently found in heavy TV rotation during the holidays.
 And with the film’s popularity, the legend of the Christmas Story Leg Lamp has been passed on through the generations.

-Here are some fun trivia items that you probably didn’t know about the Leg Lamp.
+Here are some fun Leg Lamp trivia items that you probably didn’t already know.

 Before it was a movie, A Christmas Story was a series of short stories by writer and radio personality Jean Shepherd.
 The stories were a fictional account of his childhood in the 1940s.
 The short story about the Leg Lamp is titled “My Old Man and the Lascivious Special Award that Heralded the Birth of Pop Art” and was originally published in 1966.
 The story that inspired A Christmas Story, “Red Ryder Nails the Hammond Kid”, was published in the December 1965 issue of Playboy Magazine.